thuml/iTransformer/README.md

 > **[Better Utilization of Lookback Windows](scripts/increasing_lookback/README.md)**: While Transformer does not necessarily benefit from the larger lookback window, inverted Transformers exhibit better utilization of the enlarged lookback window.

-> **[Adopt Efficient Attention and Training Strategy](scripts/model_efficiency/README.md)**: iTransformer can be feasibly trained on arbitrary numbers of variates, making it possible to train partially and inference on all.
-Also, efficient attentions can be leveraged to reduce the complexity on high-dimensional time series.
+> **[Adopt Efficient Attention and Training Strategy](scripts/model_efficiency/README.md)**: By inverting, efficient attention mechanisms and strategy can be leveraged to reduce the complexity on high-dimensional time series.

 # Updates

 :triangular_flag_on_post: **News** (2023.12) We received lots of valuable suggestions.
-A [revised version](https://arxiv.org/pdf/2310.06625.pdf) (24 Pages) is now available, which includes more experiments, intuitive cases, in-depth analysis and potential enhancement of our work.
+A **[revised version](https://arxiv.org/pdf/2310.06625v2.pdf) (24 Pages)** is now available, which includes extensive experiments, intuitive cases, in-depth analysis and further improvement of our work.

 :triangular_flag_on_post: **News** (2023.10) iTransformer has been included in [[Time-Series-Library]](https://github.com/thuml/Time-Series-Library) and achieve the consistent state-of-the-art in long-term time series forecasting.